 Maui is the most popular island in Hawaii!
 Why?
 Its great variety of beaches are overwhelming.
 This is a great place to stay if you’re a bit of a beach bum and love spending your holiday relaxing in the sun.
 If you’re a fan of water-sports and surfing, in particular, you’re guaranteed to have a gnarly time on your Hawaii holiday!

-No matter which island you decide to stay on during your Hawaii trip, you’re sure to find the perfect hostel or hotel.
+No matter which island you decide to stay on during your trip, you’re sure to find the perfect hostel, hotel or VRBO in Hawaii.
 Read on to find out which hostels and hotels you should be adding to your Hawaii vacation itinerary.

 Best Hostel in Hawaii – Banana Bungalow